Milton Allimadi: Early life and education

 He graduated from the Graduate School of Journalism at Columbia and has a bachelor's and a master's degree in economics from Syracuse University.

 Career

 Journalism

 Allimadi's first journalism job was as an intern at The Journal of Commerce before working at the Wall Street Journal.
-He later worked freelance for the New York Times where his piece Inventing Africa pointed out the trend of white reporters fabricating stories about Africa.
+He later worked freelance for the New York Times, where his access to the paper's archives formed the basis for his later piece "Inventing Africa", which described a pattern of white reporters and editors fabricating stories about Africa in previous decades.

 In 1997, he became the founding editor of New York-based investigative newspaper Black Star News.

 He criticized Ugandan peacekeepers seconded to the United Nations for acting as proxy police force for the United States.

 Allimadi wrote about the relief of Black Americans after Donald Trump was defeated in the 2020 United States presidential election.

 Activism

 In 2014, Allimadi created a petition to the United States State Department to revoke the visa of Ugandan politician Sam Kutesa.